A Facebook Pixel standard event or custom event name. This field is used to deduplicate events sent by both Facebook Pixel and Conversions API. The

 event_name from the server event.
 If we find a match between events sent within 48 hours of each other, we only consider the first one.
 If a server and browser event arrive at approximately the same time (i.e., within 5 minutes of each other), we favor the browser event.
 Learn more about Deduplicate Pixel and Server Events.

 A Unix timestamp in seconds indicating when the actual event occurred.
 The specified time may be earlier than the time you send the event to Facebook.
 This is to enable batch processing and server performance optimization.
 You must send this date in GMT time zone.

 event_time can be up to 7 days before you send an event to Facebook.
 If any

 data is greater than 7 days in the past, we return an error for the entire request and process no events.

 A map that includes additional business data about the event.
-See Custom Data Parameters.
+See Custom Data Parameters for more information.